If you have children and are sailing on a Disney cruise you need to know about the amazing clubs they offer for kids.

 This is the only child care on the Disney ships which is not provided free of charge, and you have to book ahead.

 The Nursery on all of the Disney Ships is decorated in a very brightly colored design, evoking the design of Mary Blair.

-It’s a Small World Nursery charges $4.50 for each half hour, and you must book for at least one hour.
+It’s a Small World Nursery that charges $4.50 for each half-hour, and you must book for at least one hour.
 Therefore, the minimum charge is $9 for the first child.